Seven Governance Themes. One Structural Finding.

 20.9%

 Changing rooms and shower facilities are more complex — they involve undressing, which amplifies vulnerability.
-The survey found that provision is significantly less developed than toilet facilities, with most organisations either not addressing changing rooms at all or leaving arrangements to local discretion.
+Provision here is significantly less developed than for toilets.
+For organisations with more than one site, consistency is critical: 19.4% provide facilities at some but not all locations, creating a postcode lottery of inclusion.

-Facilities are not a “nice to have” — they are a daily, practical test of whether inclusion is real.
-The 20.9% who don’t know what their organisation provides tell us something important: facilities inclusion isn’t being tracked, audited, or governed.
-It’s being left to chance, custom, and whoever manages the building.
+Facilities are not a "nice to have" — they are a daily, practical test of whether inclusion is real.
+The 20.9% who don't know what their organisation provides tell us that facilities inclusion isn't being tracked, audited, or governed.
+It's being left to chance, custom, and whoever manages the building.

+36.4% of organisations that have trans inclusion policies provide no manager guidance on implementation.
 Policy without capability is decoration.
-If managers don’t know what to do when an employee discloses a trans or nonbinary identity, when a name change is requested, or when a colleague raises concerns — the policy exists in name only.
+If managers don't know what to do when an employee discloses an identity or a name change is requested, the policy exists in name only.

 26.5%